The Blade: Anatomy and Terminology

 Cocobolo

-Vivid orange, red, yellow, and dark brown swirling grain — colors shift and deepen with oil and age. ~1,100 kg/m³.
+Vivid orange, red, yellow, and dark brown swirling grain whose colors shift and deepen with oil and age. ~1,100 kg/m³.
 Excellent water resistance (surfaces must be degreased with acetone before bonding).
 Allergy warning: the oils and dust are a documented contact allergen and respiratory sensitizer for some users.

 Snakewood